-At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy by giving your body the right nutrients to fight off illness.
-We don’t claim to be the best naturopaths Perth ha to offer, no one can make this claim in virtually any industry, but our naturopaths are extremely experienced and educated in this field.
+At our naturopathic clinic in Cottesloe, Perth, we have adopted this philosophy.
+We aim to give your body the right nutritional supplements, homeopathic remedies and herbs to fight off illness.
+Are we the best naturopaths Perth has to offer?
+No one can make this claim in virtually any industry, but our naturopaths are extremely experienced and educated in this field.

 The symptoms expressed by an individual in a state of ill health are produced by the body in an attempt to heal.
 The naturopath’s first task is to identify any factors in the patient’s diet, lifestyle or environment that may be contributing to the problem and to assist in removing them.
 If any therapy is given it should aid what the body is trying to do, so it is able to break through to a better state of health.
 The naturopathic approach aims where possible not just to remove the symptoms but also to remove the reason for the symptoms.